 The ‘Brooklyn Nine-Nine’ characters and why we love them

 Hooray!
-After a short period of uncertainty following a brutal axing from the roster of Fox TV shows, Brooklyn Nine-Nine will return for a 6th season.
+After a short period of uncertainty following a brutal axing from the roster of Fox TV shows, Brooklyn Nine-Nine returned for its 6th season earlier this year.
 The show is of genuine humour, wit, and also a startling amount of diversity effortlessly blended together to create one of the best shows on TV in recent years.
-We absolutely live for the show’s characters and here’s why.
+We absolutely live for the show’s characters, and here’s why.

 Amy Santiago (Melissa Fumero)